Culture of Bolivia: Clothing

 An Afro-Bolivian woman in Coroico.

 Clothing of Andean people of indigenous descent includes the pollera (pleated-skirt), the 19th century European bowler hat, and a silky shawl known as a manta.
+This style of dress is often referred to as "de pollera" (of the pollera) and the women who wear it are called "mujeres de pollera".
 The pollera was originally a simple Spanish dress that colonial authorities forced the indigenous populations to wear.
-The pollera is a symbol of pride for the indigenous people, who live in La Paz, and for people in rural areas.
+While sometimes the source of discrimination, the pollera is a symbol of pride for the indigenous people, who live in La Paz, and for people in rural areas.

+For indigenous men in the highlands, the poncho is the quintessential clothing piece.
+Both men and women stereotypically wear sandals.

-The inhabitants of Santa Cruz de la Sierra, from babies to seniors, wear the same kind of clothes that are typical in western countries, like jeans, shorts (which are the most common because of the heat), t-shirts, dresses, etc.
+Non-indigenous people in the highlands, as well as the inhabitants of Santa Cruz de la Sierra in the lowlands, from babies to seniors, wear the same types of globalized clothing styles that are typical in western countries.
+These include denim jeans, shorts (common because of the heat in the lowlands), t-shirts, dresses, etc.

 Sports

 Association football is the most popular sport in Bolivia.
 The governing body of football in Bolivia is the Federación Boliviana de Fútbol (FBF), which controls the national teams.
 The FBF organises the men's, women's, and futsal national teams.

 The Bolivia national football team is currently ranked 75th in the world, with their best FIFA ranking being 18th in the world.
 The national team has competed at the FIFA World Cup three times, the Copa América 23 times, and the Confederations Cup once.

 La Paz has the highest tournament-class golf course in the world.

 Bolivia's national basketball team finished 8th at the 2016 South American Basketball Championship.
 There, Bolivia beat Ecuador 75-74 for its first victory ever at the event.
 Bolivia's women's national basketball team won the silver medal at the 1978 South American Basketball Championship for Women.